deepblue-ts/Tweetl/README.md

                 )
 ```
 #### With target name
 You can collect tweets of the target if you use 'get_tweets_target' method and set the target's name not inclueded '@'.
 Then it returns collected tweets as DataFrame type.
 And you can specify the number of tweets.
-The default is 100.
 ```
 # get 1000 tweets of @Deepblue_ts
 df_target = tweet_getter.get_tweets_target("Deepblue_ts", 1000)